 The buildings are modest.

-One of the surest signs of occupance is the greenery.
+One of the surest signs of occupance is greenery.

 Outside the wall you'll find Europeanized buildings.

-Here, in a wing of the post office, is a conscious fusion of East and West.
+Here, in a wing of the post office, is another fusion of East and West.